-With so many styles and options available on baby cribs today, purchasing the perfect one can be a daunting task.
+With so many baby crib styles and options available today, purchasing the perfect one can be a daunting task.
 Determine your price range and decide which crib features are most important to you.
 Then let the hunt begin for the best crib begin!
 Here are some important crib features to get you started on your quest.

 Baby Crib Safety Standards